xxxxxyz/phase-0-pac-3-function-parameters-lab/README.md

 If you haven't already, fork and clone this lab into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command will be different.)
+Run `npm install` once to install your dependencies and allow us to run our tests later.

-You will be writing your code in the `index.js` file and running the tests by running `learn test` in the terminal.
+You will be writing your code in the `index.js` file and running the tests by running `npm test` in the terminal.

 ## Define a Function That Uses a Parameter